Updated 23 September 2020

-We urge all our members in community rail to keep up-to-date with the latest government requirements and advice relevant to whether you’re in England, Scotland or Wales, whilst bearing in mind that these are regularly updated, vary between nations and local restrictions may occasionally be re-introduced (see details of those currently in force in England and Scotland).
+We urge all our members in community rail to keep up-to-date with the latest government requirements and advice relevant to whether you’re in England, Scotland or Wales, whilst bearing in mind that these are regularly updated, may vary between nations and local restrictions may occasionally be re-introduced (see details of those currently in force in England, Scotland and Wales).

 Meetings and working from home